nsrau/azure-docs.it-it/articles/resource-manager-keyvault-parameter.md

 <properties
-   pageTitle="Chiave privata nell’insieme di credenziali chiave con il modello di Resource Manager | Microsoft Azure" description="Viene illustrato come passare una chiave privata da un insieme di credenziali chiave come parametro durante la distribuzione." services="azure-resource-manager,key-vault" documentationCenter="na" authors="tfitzmac"
+   pageTitle="Key Vault secret with Resource Manager template | Microsoft Azure" description="Shows how to pass a secret from a key vault as a parameter during deployment." services="azure-resource-manager,key-vault" documentationCenter="na" authors="tfitzmac"